epalcu/gatsby-paid-project/README.md

 1. Open up Postman
 2. Add `http://127.0.0.1:5000/gatsbyStats?customerId=1` to request URL
-'''This will display the Redis details for customer 1.
+⋅⋅⋅This will display the Redis details for customer 1.
 Please ensure you run this as a POST request.